mkindahl/pg-tools/README.md

 ## Show locking graph using `pg-lock-graph`

 The tool `pg-lock-graph` will show a graph of all locks in a database as a graph with edges between processes and relations.
+It can be used to either get a full locking graph of the system (with the exception of the session that connects to read the locking graph), or limit the graph to only the nodes involved in a deadlock.

+To print the subgraph(s) involving a deadlock, all edges that represents locks that are not granted are collected and the induced subgraph consisting of the vertices attached to those edges are built.